Logging

 FlagDefaultDescription

---log-formattextLog format: text (human-readable) or json (structured).
+--log-formattextLog format: text (alias plain) or json (structured)

 --log-levelinfoLog level: trace, debug, info, warn, error.
-Overridden by RUST_LOG.
+Overridden by RUST_LOG

 --log-dirlogsDirectory for log files (used with --log-output file)

---log-file-rotationdailyLog file rotation: daily, hourly, or never
+--log-file-rotationdailyLog file rotation: daily, hourly, or never (alias none)

 Runtime Log Verbosity Reload (SIGHUP)